Carmelitu/flight-tracker-challenge/frontend/prompts.md

    - Delete and refresh actions should also use `useMutation` with automatic refetch.
 6. Ensure TypeScript types from the backend (Flight interface) are shared with the frontend to avoid duplication.
 7. Keep the code modular: hooks in a `/hooks` directory, API calls in a `/services` directory.

+# 3
+Add a simple toast component with its corresponding provider in the frontend React app to display information to the user.

+Requirements:
+- Create a `ToastProvider` and `useToast` hook to trigger notifications globally.
+- Notifications should appear in the top-right corner, auto-dismiss after a few seconds, and have a close button for manual dismissal.
+- Support at least two styles: success (green background) and error (red background).
+- Keep the implementation library-free (no external toast libraries), use TailwindCSS or minimal inline CSS.
+- The toast component must be reusable across the app.

+Show toast messages for these cases:
+1. Successful Login → `"Welcome back!"`
+2. Logout → `"You have been logged out."`
+3. Expired Session Logout (triggered when refresh token flow fails) → `"Session expired.
+Please log in again."`
+4. Created flight → `"Flight created successfully."`
+5. Refreshed flight → `"Flight data refreshed."`
+6. Deleted flight → `"Flight deleted successfully."`

+Integration:
+- Integrate the toast calls in the existing auth and flight logic.
+- Ensure the toast is triggered only after the action is confirmed successful.